-In addition, the Code of Virginia § 2.2-2009, specifies that policies, procedures, and standards that address security audits (Section 2.7 of this Standard) apply only to "all executive branch and independent agencies and institutions of higher education."
-Similarly, the Code of Virginia § 2.2-603, specifies that requirements for reporting of information security incidents (Section 9.4 of the Standard) apply only to "every department in the executive branch of state government."
+In addition, the Code of Virginia § 2.2-2009, specifies that policies, procedures, and standards that address security audits (Section 7 of this Standard) apply only to "all executive branch and independent agencies and institutions of higher education."
+Similarly, the Code of Virginia § 2.2-603, specifies that requirements for reporting of information security incidents apply only to "every department in the executive branch of state government."